Can you close a business with an outstanding bounce back loan?

-No matter how tempting this kind of option, our best recommendation is that you look the situation squarely in the face and liquidate the company with the help of an insolvency practitioner.
-This way you can close the company properly and put the debts to rest with a clear mind.
+No matter how tempting, our best recommendation is that you look the situation squarely in the face and liquidate the company with the help of an insolvency practitioner.
+This way you can close the company properly.

 To begin with the liquidation process, you must make contact with an insolvency practitioner who will take over contact with creditors on your behalf.
 Your powers as a director will cease and your role will be to cooperate with the liqidator as he or she winds up the affairs of your company, with the intention of finding the best possible return for creditors.

 As part of the process, the insolvency practiioner is required to investigate the actions of directors in the period preceding insolvency.
 This is to check for any evidence of directorial misfeasance such as wrongful trading.
 Assuming the company was run responsibly, this is a straightforward part of the process and the company is closed, and then struck off the register at companies house.